-The City will continue to implement best practices and will update the Homeless Strategic Plan incorporating HEARTH Act policies and programs, best practices, current data and targeted funding sources (2016-2017).
+Update the Homeless Strategic Plan incorporating HEARTH Act policies and programs, best practices, current data and targeted funding sources.

 Continue to be actively involved in the HUD-recognized Greater Los Angeles Continuum of Care (COC) group, where the City has contributed to the identification of gaps and needs for services and the establishment of goals within the COC.
 The City recruits volunteers and participates in the biannual homeless census (ongoing).